ovidiuf/playground/http/http-server/README.md

 #Simple HTTP server

-A simple HTTP server that allows to observe the behavior of the clients that call into it.
+A simple HTTP server that can be used to investigate the behavior of HTTP clients.